beirnest/rpgsearch/PROPOSAL.md

 - Connect with Amazon Product API to automatically generate affiliate links for users to purchase products on Amazon

-- Scrape data from BGG API to create own product database and API
+- Scrape data from various sources to create own product database and API

 - Allow users to add systems and products to database